 Transport of spent dairy goats is no more than four hours.
-Cull stock are sent to local abattoirs which are less than 40 miles away.
+Culled stock is sent to local abattoirs which are less than 40 miles away.
 All drivers are certified in high welfare livestock handling and must prove their competence before they are allowed to work.